Before we get into the latest trends related to employee engagement, let’s clear up a few key concepts that make it the dynamic subject it is.

 Employee Engagement – the most compelling influences

-Entering 2020, an organizational culture that doesn’t work is a death knell to staffing stability.
+While in the past, culture might not have been the biggest deal — after all, everyone needs a paycheck, right?
+Today, however, competition for the best workers means that an organizational culture that doesn’t work is a death knell to staffing stability.
 People in the workforce are likely to become engaged if career advancement and work recognition are on the table.
 If a company ignores these employee drivers in its HR policies, it’s likely that work lethargy will creep into the system.

 - The key that opens the critical employee engagement doors is leadership – confidence in the top executives to guide the company through the ups and downs of competitive markets.